Takashi-Kamata/Air-Purifier/README.md

 ## My Approach
 * Find a suitable filter.
 Air purifiers are expensive but their replacement filters are cheap so I will utilise them
 * Create a fan from scratch using 3D printed parts.
-Find a good brushless motor
+Find and buy a good brushless motor.
-* Mount the fan to the filter
+* Make a case to mount the fan to the filter
-* Develop an embedded system to control the fan speed and send air quality info to my home automation system
+* Develop an embedded system to control the fan speed and broadcast air quality info to my home automation system
-* Test

 ## Filter
 I've decided to use Sunbeam Fresh Protect Air Purifier Filter (NZD$35) for this project! \